 - Pro Shop: $21 a month

 No cheap website builder combines design and ease of use like Wix.
 Its system is so flexible, you can move the elements around however you like.
-Plus, it has useful tools for freelancers and businesses that can make your day-to-day easier (e.g. Wix Hotels, Wix Restaurants, or Wix Bookings).
+Plus, it has useful tools for freelancers and businesses that can make your day-to-day easier (e.g. Wix Hotels, Wix Restaurants, or Wix Bookings), making it one of the best website builders for small business.
 Their ecommerce features are also great and offer great value, as Wix charges no additional transaction fees.
 One disadvantage, however, is that if you want to switch to a wholly new template, you have to start from scratch.
 Find out more in our Wix review and learn why we consider it the best website builder overall.

 - Free plan